CONCERT THEMES and ENSEMBLES

 That's What Makes Paris, Paree

-A rendez-vous for soprano and pianist draws on art songs of Fauré, Chabrier, Poulenc, Ibert, Christopher Berg's homage to Robert Desnos, and beyond.
+A rendez-vous for soprano and pianist draws on art songs of Fauré, Chabrier, Satie, Ibert, Christopher Berg's homage to Poulenc, and beyond.

 Claudia is ready to customize shows to fit your theme.
 Recent show titles include "April in Paris", "Paris in the Spring", and "Postcards from a Trip Abroad" (to which we added songs in Spanish, Portuguese, German and Italian).